 - They realize that now is the best time to buy it because the price will never be this low again.

-This is a simplified timeline, but, at the core, all last chance emails are similar.
+This is a simplified timeline, but, at the core, all last chance campaigns or sale extended emails are similar.
 They tap into the buyer’s fear of missing out on a great deal and regretting it later.
 It’s not even manipulation — you just get one step ahead of them and help your audience discover your products on their most favorable terms.

 Design and copy recommendations for last chance emails